 Why should you insure your home?

-If your home is not insured, then you will have to pay for the expenses related to management of your home out of your own pocket, which can be substantial amounts and really set you back.
+If your home is not insured, you will have to pay for the expenses related to your home's management out of your own pocket, which can be substantial amounts and really set you back.

 What are the types of home insurances?

 You can insure your home either using a building insurance or contents insurance or both.